mrconter1/model-clash/README.md

 2. **Infinite Scalability**: Adapts to any level of model capability, ensuring the benchmark remains relevant as AI technology advances.
 3. **Living Benchmark**: Real-time challenge generation prevents memorization and data leakage
 4. **Comprehensive Evaluation**: Tests both problem creation and solving abilities, providing a more holistic assessment.
-5. **Extreme Diversity**: Can theoretically cover an unlimited range of problem types and domains, far beyond static benchmarks.
+5. **Extreme Diversity**: Can theoretically cover a large range of problem types and domains.

 ## 📊 Results